 We are working with our partner charities that distribute food through hot meal programs, pantries and shelters as well as our own direct distributions through school pantries, to ensure that we will be able to safely and effectively reach those who need help.
 We are preparing to handle the increased need that we will see over the next few weeks with schools closed, people, more than ever, will need food.
 It will be crucial for us to step up to help children and their families receive the food they need…

-VOLUNTEERS With the Governor's Stay-At-Home Order in effect, all Volunteer Events at Second Harvest have been cancelled from Monday 3/23/20-Monday 4/6/20.
-Volunteer Events include repack as well as school and mobile pantries.
+VOLUNTEERS With the Governor's Stay-At-Home Order in effect, all Volunteer Events at Second Harvest have been cancelled until further. notice.
 The safety of the volunteers, staff, and the community is important to us.
 We will continue to operate with staff and the National Guard to ensure food is being packed and distributed out to families during this time of need.

 We will re-evaluate on April 6th and send out an e-mail with more updates.
 Thank you for supporting Second Harvest.
 We appreciate your understanding.

 SAFETY FIRST Please follow the guidance of public health officials: